-RT 77 Trent Brown 6-8 380 5th season Former seventh-round pick by the 49ers in the 2015 NFL Draft enters his first season with the Raiders.
-Has started 49-of-52 games through his first five seasons and has also started in three postseason contests.
+RT 77 Trent Brown 6-8 380 5th season

+Former seventh-round pick by the 49ers in the 2015 NFL Draft enters his first season with the Raiders..Has started 49-of-52 games through his first five seasons and has also started in three postseason contests.

-83 Darren Waller 6-6 TE 255 3rd season IE OS Darren vvaller O-O 255 3rd season Joined the Raiders prior to Week 13 of the 2018 season from the Baltimore Ravens' practice squad.
-Tied Antonio Gates (33 in 2007) for the most receptions by a tight end in his team's first four games of a season in NFL history...
-Surpassed Tim Brown for the most receptions (44) by a player in franchise history through the first six games of the season...Ranks second in the NFL amongst tight ends in receptions (44) and third in receiving yards (485)...Career totals include 28 games played with 10 starts played with 10 starts.
+TE 83 Darren Waller 6-6 255 3rd season

+Joined the Raiders prior to Week 13 of the 2018 season from the Baltimore Ravens' practice squad..
+Tied Antonio Gates (33 in 2007) for the most receptions by a tight end in his team's first four games of a season in NFL history...Ranks second in the NFL amongst tight ends in receptions (37) and sixth in receiving yards(359)...Career totals include 27 games played with nine starts.

-WR 16 Tyrell Williams 6-4 205 5th season Undrafted free agent signed by the Chargers in 2015 enters his first season with the Raiders...In his Raiders debut, posted his eighth 100-yard game of his career...Became the second Raider in franchise history to record at least one receiving touchdown in each of his first four weeks of the season.
-Career totals include 59 games played, totaling 172 receptions for 2,746 yards with 21 TDs.
+WR 16 Tyrell Williams 6-4 205 5th season

+Undrafted free agent signed by the Chargers in 2015 enters his first season with the Raiders...In his Raiders debut, posted his eighth 100-yard game of his career...Became the second Raider in franchise history to record at least one receiving touchdown in each of his first four weeks of the season..Career totals include 59 games played, totaling 172 receptions for 2,746 yards with 21 TDs.

-QB 4 Derek Carr 6-3 215 5th season A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Ranks third in club history with 128 TD pass-es...Surpassed Hall of Fame QB Ken Stabler for most passing yards in franchise history in Week 2...Joined Peyton Manning as the only two QBs in NFL history to complete 300 passes in each of their first five seasons...In Week 15 of 2017, became just the fifth QB n NFL history to pass for at least 100 TDs through their first four seasons...Ranks first in NFL history with 1,759 completions in his first five seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 130 TDs passes in 84 career games to just 58 INTs for a career passer rarting of 89.5 OB 4 Derek Carr 6-3 215 5th season
+QB 4 Derek Carr 6-3 215 5th season

+A second-round pick in 2014 who has ascended towards the top of the quarterback ranks...Ranks third in club history with 128 TD passes...Surpassed Hall of Fame QB Ken Stabler for most passing yards in franchise history in Week 2...Joined Peyton Manning as the only two QBs in NFL history to complete 300 passes in each of their first five seasons...In Week 15 of 2017, became just the fifth QB n NFL history to pass for at least 100 TDs through their first four seasons...Ranks first in NFL history with 1,759 completions in his first five seasons, and is the only player ever to throw for at least 80 TDs and fewer that 40 INTs within his first three years...Has totaled 128 TDs passes in 83 career games to just 57 INTs for a career passer rarting of 89.2

-RB 28 Josh Jacobs 5-10 220 Rookie First-round draft pick by the Raiders in the 2019 NFL Draft...In Week 1, became the first player since RB LaDainian Tomlinson in 2001 with 100 yards from scrimmage and two rush TDs in his NFL debut...Be-came the only Raiders rookie in franchise history to recorded con-secutive 100-plus rushing yard games, tying Marcus Allen for most 100-yard contests by a player in franchise history through his first six career games...Leads all rookie rushers in carries (109), rushing yards (554) and rushing touchdowns(4).
+RB 28 Josh Jacobs 5-10 220 Rookie

+First-round draft pick by the Raiders in the 2019 NFL Draft...In Week 1, became the first player since RB LaDainian Tomlinson in 2001 with 100 yards from scrimmage and two rush TDs in his NFL debut...In Week 5, surpassed RB Marcus Allen for second-most rushing yards in franchise history through a player's first five games (430), trailing Bo Jackson's 475 in 1987...Leads all rookie rushers in carries (88), rushing yards (430) and rushing touchdowns(4) through Week 7.

-FB 45 Alec Ingold 6-1 240 Rookie Signed by the Raiders as an undrafted free agent in 2019...
-Starting in his NFL debut, along with RB Josh Jacobs, became the first NFL rook-ie backfield tandem to start in the season opener since Sept.
+FB 45 Alec Ingold 6-1 240 Rookie

+Signed by the Raiders as an undrafted free agent in 2019...
+Starting in his NFL debut, along with RB Josh Jacobs, became the first NFL rookie backfield tandem to start in the season opener since Sept.
 7, 2008.